-Water plays a vital role as the solvent for carrying the essential oil in the distilling process during the formulation of the cologne.
+Water is vital as the solvent for carrying the essential oil in the distilling process during the cologne formulation.
 In other words, it will capture and transport the fragrance when the heat and alcohol break down the essential oils to release the scent.

 When and How to Use Cologne

-The best time to apply cologne is just right after a shower when you are drying off.
+The best time to apply cologne is right after a shower when drying off.
 Do so by holding the bottle about 3-5 inches from the skin for even distribution.

 A helpful rule of thumb when applying colognes is to start with a single drop or spray on your bare chest.
 As you find your comfort level with the scent, you can move on to spray to other parts of the body.

 Remember to apply to warm areas, including behind the ear, shoulder, inner elbow, forearm, wrist, neck, and cheek, as heat can activate the scent during the day.